 Becoming a mother is undoubtedly one of the most important decisions an INFJ woman will make in her lifetime.
 Raising children can be difficult for anyone, but it especially poses challenges to people with introverted personality types.
 As parents, we’re often told that raising our kids must come first and foremost; however, as INFJs, this simply isn’t possible.

-This post will discuss what it means to be an INFJ mom, the importance of a balanced life, and how being introverted can affect parenting decisions.
+This post will discuss what it means to be an INFJ mother, the importance of a balanced life to this personality type, and how being introverted can affect parenting decisions.

 What is an INFJ?

 If you need an introduction, I think it’s safe to say that you aren’t one.
-That’s based on the Myers-Briggs Personality Test in which we’re asked a series of questions and then ranked along 4 different polarity types:
+This personality type is based on the Myers-Briggs Personality Test in which we’re asked a series of questions and then ranked along 4 different polarity types:

 Introverted vs Extroverted